cartesi/docs/docs/cartesi-rollups/dapp-architecture.md

 ## Other components

-Aside from the back-end running inside the Cartesi Rollups infrastructure, the DApp front-end can of course also make use of external resources such as 3rd-party services.
+Aside from the back-end running inside the Cartesi Rollups infrastructure, the DApp front-end may also use external resources such as third-party services.
 Indeed, for more complex DApps it is expected that there will be other back-ends besides the one running verifiable logic.
-These would be used whenever the application doesn’t really need a service to be decentralized and trustless, such as providing fast and accessible data caches, helping users communicate with each other, or interfacing with other non-blockchain services.
+They would be used whenever the application doesn’t need a service to be decentralized and trustless, such as providing fast and accessible data caches, helping users communicate with each other, or interfacing with other non-blockchain services.

 Conversely, it is also possible for complex DApps to provide more than one front-end application, with the goal of supporting different kinds of users and use cases.